AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Imperial def. value
 ^^^^^^^^^^^^^^^^^^^

 Set a **default value** for users in countries who use the Imperial measurement system (e.g., the US).
-The value should be given in the Imperial default unit.
+The value should be given as the Imperial default unit.

 Generally, if you have set a **default unit** and you have specified an **Imperial default unit**, you should set an Imperial default value.
 Otherwise, your calculator may not work as expected in Imperial unit countries.